 Can you enjoy these games solo, or is multiplayer required?

 Several picks support strong solo play, especially Realm Grinder and Epic Battle Simulator 2.
-Others, like Dota 2 or Master Duel, focus on online competition but still offer bots, practice modes, or casual queues for low-pressure sessions.
+Others, like Dota 2 or Master Duel, focus on online competition but still offer bots, practice modes, or casual queues for lower-pressure sessions.

 How do I know if a free strategy game has an active community?

-Look at recent Steam reviews, update history, and concurrent player charts, and browse forums or Discord for current discussions.
-Regular patches and steady player numbers are good signs a game will stay healthy.
+Check recent Steam reviews, update history, and concurrent player charts on SteamDB, then browse the game's forum or Discord for current discussions.
+Regular patches and steady player numbers — not just peak counts — are the best signs a game will stay healthy.
+Worth noting: Prismata and Gwent both have smaller playerbases than the rest of this list, which I've flagged in their entries.

 Conclusion

-Choosing a free strategy game on Steam in 2025 is less about chasing hype and more about finding the right mix of depth, fairness, and time commitment for you.
+Choosing a free strategy game on Steam in 2026 is less about chasing hype and more about finding the right mix of depth, fairness, and time commitment for you.
 From competitive arenas to relaxed, long-tail planners, the games here all reward smart decisions over big spending.
 Use this list as a starting point, then follow your preferred subgenres, session lengths, and communities to narrow in on a favorite.
 Ready for more tailored picks?
 Try our Recommendations Engine for suggestions that match your play style.